The Explore TV

 This place is known for its population of wild elephants, which are often sighted in their natural habitat.

-He Anakkulam Wild Elephant Village Tour It’s more than just a day trip; it’s an immersion into the nature and culture of Kerala.
+The Anakkulam Wild Elephant Village Tour is more than just a day trip; it’s a deep dive into Kerala’s nature and culture.
 With its blend of adventure, scenic beauty, and wildlife encounters, this tour is an experience you’ll cherish forever.
 Don’t miss it on your next visit to Munnar!

 Stop 9.
 Kerala